 Our collective record of predicting what the economy will do next is dreadful.
 Twelve years ago, few worried about terrorism, many worried about Y2K, and the thought of zero percent interest rates was preposterous.
-Not a single person knows what the future holds, and so what I'm about to write isn't so much a prediction, but an observation of potential.
+Not a single person knows what the future holds, and so what I'm about to write isn't so much a prediction as an observation of potential.

 After five years of collapse and stagnation, we could be on the cusp of a new economic boom.
-Not like the mid-1980s or late 1990s, mind you.
-But the odds that the next five years will be markedly better than the last five years are good, and growing better by the day.
+I'm not expecting anything like the mid-1980s or late 1990s, mind you.
+But the odds that the next five years will be markedly better than the last five years are good -- and growing better by the day.

 What happens then?
-The Center for Housing Policy estimates that every new home generates 2.1 new jobs -- both directly from construction workers and real estate agents, and indirectly, as those workers spend more money.
+The Center for Housing Policy estimates that every new home generates 2.1 new jobs -- both directly, from construction workers and real-estate agents, and indirectly, as those workers spend more money.
 The National Association of Home Builders puts it at 3.05 jobs per new home.
-Whatever the true figure is, it adds up fast when we're talking about a need to build a million homes per year above current levels.
+Whatever the true figure is, it adds up fast when we're talking about the need to build a million homes per year above current levels.

 Next is energy.
-Domestic oil production declined nearly every year from 1986 to 2008, falling by 41%.
+Domestic oil-production declined nearly every year from 1986 to 2008, falling by 41%.
 It has since risen consistently for the first time in three decades, now up more than 30% in the last four years.
 The U.S. produced more oil in July than in any other month since 1998.
-And growth in America's energy output since 2008 has surpassed any other country in the world, according to energy analyst Daniel Yergin.
+And growth in America's energy output since 2008 has surpassed that of any other country in the world, according to energy analyst Daniel Yergin.

 If this trend continues, which seems likely, it could be a transformational boost to the economy.
 The rise in domestic energy production has already shaved $175 billion off our annual import bill compared with five years ago, according to Yergin.
 Beyond the financial savings, the geopolitical dividends this yields are huge.
 Then there are jobs.
-Lowes (NYS: L) CEO James Tisch says that every billion cubic feet per day of natural production gas generates between 7,000 and 10,000 new jobs.
+Loews CEO James Tisch says that every billion cubic feet per day of natural-gas production generates between 7,000 and 10,000 new jobs.
 Yergin's firm, IHS, estimates 1.3 million energy-related jobs will be created in the next seven years.

 Finally, households have been buried in unaffordable debt for the last five years.
 But they've been shedding the burden, both by defaulting on debt, and paying it down -- a so-called "deleveraging."
 Their progress has been nothing short of remarkable: As a percentage of disposable income, household debt payments are now at the lowest level since 1993.